Tutorials

 <div data-grsf-block-form

-data-grsf-email="sarah@smith.com"
+data-grsf-email="[email protected]"

 class="hide-until-grsf-auth"></div>

-Example 8: Add internationalization support for the GrowSurf embedded form and embedded invite
+Example 8: Add internationalization support for the GrowSurf Embedded Form and embedded invite

 Step 2: Add code